Mended futures for every family.

 Amanda Clark is a Licensed Resident-in-Counseling pursuing her licensure as a Licensed Professional Counselor in the state of Virginia.
 Amanda graduated with a Master’s Degree in Clinical Mental Health Counseling from Liberty University.

-Amanda primarily works with adolescents and adults, though recently has enjoyed family therapy and working with children.
+Amanda primarily works with adolescents and adults, though she recently has enjoyed family therapy and working with children.
 She is contemplating becoming an eating disorder specialist and working with other substance abuse issues.
-She is currently pursuing a Doctorate in Counseling-Traumatology at Liberty University.
+She is currently pursuing a Doctorate in Psychology at Liberty University.

 As part of Amanda’s work as a counselor, she tends to operate from a Narrative approach or Solution-focused approach, which means that as a client, you could expect to see change and a difference in the behaviors, as well as learning how to achieve the highest potential through growth and new development.